 It’s not all sunshine and rainbows though, so I’d be remiss if I didn’t point out the downsides.

-- It’s Not a Ton of Money.
-You’re not going to get rich off dog sitting alone.
+- It’s Not Necessarily A Ton of Money.
+You’re not going to get rich from dog sitting alone.
 That’s why I typically recommend petsitting for folks that already own a dog.
 The reasoning is that you aren’t forced to change your schedule if you already have a dog, since you need to take care of your own dog too.
 If you don’t have a dog, you’ll have to think about whether adjusting your schedule to watch a dog is worth your time.

-In the end, I think there are a number of reasons that every dog owner should give sites like DogVacay and Rover a try:
+In the end, I think there are a number of reasons that every dog owner should give sites like Rover a try:

 - Make Side Money Doing Things You Are Already Doing.
 I love figuring out ways to make money doing things I’m already doing.
 I have to take care of my dog every single day of the week, no matter what.
 It’s a task that cannot be avoided.
 Adding a second dog to the mix doesn’t really change that schedule.
 All it does is make me take out two dogs when I go for a walk, instead of just one.